pandalearnstocode/aritro/content/project/internal-project/index.md

 * __Library:__ Managing multiple dependencies such as `pyspark`, `GPU` and `CPU` level system dependencies.
 Usage of `JIT` within and across models taking execution infra into account.
 Making library infra agnostic.

-If you are interested in a similar work stream feel free to reach out to me.
+If you are excited about solving above mentioned challenges feel free to reach out to me.